blueprint-platform/codegen-blueprint/docs/architecture/architecture-guardrails-rulebook.md

 ### strict

-* Full enforcement of architectural boundaries.
+* Comprehensive guardrails for architectural boundaries.
 * Prevents structural drift and accidental coupling.
 * Intended for teams that treat architecture as a **non-negotiable contract**.

 ---

-## Hexagonal architecture enforcement
+## Hexagonal architecture guardrails

 ### Hexagonal — Basic